IBM-Cloud/vpc-tutorials/vpc-site2site-vpn/README.md

 # Use a VPC/VPN gateway for secure and private on-premises access to cloud resources

-Refer to [the associated solution tutorial](https://cloud.ibm.com/docs/solution-tutorials?topic=solution-tutorials-vpc-site2site-vpn#create-vpc) for background.
+Refer to [the associated solution tutorial](https://cloud.ibm.com/docs/solution-tutorials?topic=solution-tutorials-vpc-site2site-vpn#create-vpc) for complete instructions.

 ## TLDR;